Overview

-This tutorial will show you how to create a basic flow using RPA mail automation activities to read mail and store attachments.
-We will build an RPA flow which first reads mails from an account, after which the attachments will be saved for each mail.
+This tutorial will show you how to create a basic flow using RPA mail automation activities to read emails and store attachments.
+We will build an RPA flow that first reads emails from an account and then saves the attachments for each email.

 You need to read emails and save attachments, but your email application is not stored on your local desktop.

-• This specific flow should be used while the outlook application is not installed on the machine either for attended or unattended flow.
+• This specific flow should be used when the Outlook application is not installed on the machine, either for attended or unattended flow.
 Currently, this flow cannot be used from the Infor domain account due to security configurations.

 • You may also need to create a few artifacts: